 - if you need examination and treatment, service programs can vary between R10,000 and R50,000

 Private health insurance to cover hospital costs in Russia

 If you want to go private rather than use state healthcare, you can choose private health insurance to offset the costs.
-Costs will vary depending on your health situation and what you want to be covered and insurance plans will vary between companies.
+Costs vary depending on your health situation and what you want to be covered; in fact, insurance plans vary between companies.
 International health insurance companies which provide coverage plans for expats in Russia include:

 Emergency care is provided in emergency departments and emergency rooms of Russian hospitals which are open 24 hours a day all year round.